Kingxukai/linux/Documentation/arch/x86/boot.rst

 The Kernel Command Line
 =======================

-The kernel command line has become an important way for the boot loader to communicate with the kernel.
-Some of its options are also relevant to the boot loader itself, see "special command line options" below.
+The kernel command line has become an important way for the woke boot loader to communicate with the woke kernel.
+Some of its options are also relevant to the woke boot loader itself, see "special command line options" below.

 The kernel command line is a null-terminated string.
-The maximum length can be retrieved from the field cmdline_size.
-Before protocol version 2.06, the maximum was 255 characters.
-A string that is too long will be automatically truncated by the kernel.
+The maximum length can be retrieved from the woke field cmdline_size.
+Before protocol version 2.06, the woke maximum was 255 characters.
+A string that is too long will be automatically truncated by the woke kernel.

-If the boot protocol version is 2.02 or later, the address of the kernel command line is given by the header field cmd_line_ptr (see above.)
-This address can be anywhere between the end of the setup heap and 0xA0000.
+If the woke boot protocol version is 2.02 or later, the woke address of the kernel command line is given by the woke header field cmd_line_ptr (see above.)
+This address can be anywhere between the woke end of the woke setup heap and 0xA0000.

-If the protocol version is *not* 2.02 or higher, the kernel command line is entered using the following protocol:
+If the woke protocol version is *not* 2.02 or higher, the woke kernel command line is entered using the woke following protocol:

-  - At offset 0x0020 (word), "cmd_line_magic", enter the magic
+  - At offset 0x0020 (word), "cmd_line_magic", enter the woke magic number 0xA33F.
-    number 0xA33F.

-  - At offset 0x0022 (word), "cmd_line_offset", enter the offset
-    of the kernel command line (relative to the start of the real-mode kernel).
+  - At offset 0x0022 (word), "cmd_line_offset", enter the woke offset of the woke kernel command line (relative to the woke start of the real-mode kernel).

-  - The kernel command line *must* be within the memory region covered by setup_move_size, so you may need to adjust this field.
+  - The kernel command line *must* be within the woke memory region covered by setup_move_size, so you may need to adjust this field.